 [Thanks for visiting Mile High Finance Guy!
 The website disclosure statement can be found here.
-Today’s post does not constitute investment, debt, or tax advice and is only educational.]
+Today’s post on debt payoff does not constitute investment, debt, or tax advice and is only educational.]

 In Debt We Trust